NVIDIA-AI-IOT/trt_pose/README.md

 <img src="https://user-images.githubusercontent.com/4212806/67125332-71a64580-f1a9-11e9-8ee1-e759a38de215.gif" height=256/>

 This task involves detecting human body pose using models trained on the MSCOCO dataset.
-To get started,

-### Live Demo
+### Live demo

+To run the live Jupyter Notebook demo on real-time camera input, follow these steps

 1. Place the downloaded weights in the [tasks/human_pose](tasks/human_pose) directory

 2. Open and follow the [live_demo.ipynb](tasks/human_pose/live_demo.ipynb) notebook

     > You may need to modify the notebook, depending on which model you use

-### Pre-trained Models
+### Models

 | Model | Jetson Nano | Jetson Xavier | Weights |
 |-------|-------------|---------------|---------|